ituglib/gmake/MANUAL.md

 #### `$(param name value)`

 The `param` function adds a GUARDIAN `PARAM` to the process context.
-The initial set of `PARAM` values are loaded when GMAKEN starts.
+The initial set of `PARAM` values are loaded when GMAKE starts.
 This function can modify or add a `PARAM`.

 Note that functions are evaluated as a set before programs are run, so clearing